themisir/flutter-listutils/README.md

     );
   },

-  // Static list of items
-  children: <Widget>[
-    ...
-  ],

   // Item count
   itemCount: 45,

-  // A callback function called when required to load more items
-  onLoadMore: () async {
-    ...
-  },

   // A callback function called when pull to refresh is triggered
   onRefresh: () async {